prdxn-org/axioned-starter/README.md

 # Axioned Starter Repo

-A scaffold for developers to get started with React projects at Axioned.
+A scaffold for developers to get started with projects at Axioned.
+This will be expanded to create starter repos for React, Wordpress and Node projects as well.

 ## Features and to-do